laurencleslie/challenge/challenge.md

 [learn more about hedgehogs here](https://en.wikipedia.org/wiki/Hedgehog)

 ```
-System.out.println("This is how you talk about hedgehogs in Java);
+System.out.println("This is how you talk about hedgehogs in Java");
 ```

 > You're not scaring anyone Roland.
 Get a tattoo.